Hostile Environment Sexual Harassment: Everything You Need to Know

 In general, there are two classifications of sexual harassment:

 While both of these types of sexual harassment center around unwelcome and unwanted sexual conduct, they have a few distinct differences that are important to recognize.

 Quid Pro Quo Sexual Harassment

 Loosely translated from Latin to English, quid pro quo means "this for that," which is exactly what happens in quid pro quo sexual harassment cases.
 This "if you scratch my back, I'll scratch yours" mentality usually only comes when a supervisor is one part of the equation.
 In this scenario, the supervisor may ask for sexual favors in exchange for an employment benefit.
 For example, if a supervisor offers a wage increase based on receiving a kiss in return, this would constitute quid pro quo sexual harassment.

 The reason that a supervisor is almost always involved in quid pro quo cases is because their power enables them to dole out benefits without needing approval.
 Some of these benefits include:

 - Change to a more favorable or satisfactory work schedule

 Quid pro quo sexual harassment is not limited solely to sexual propositions.
 It may also come off as an aggressive and graphic discussion of sex acts or commentary about an employee's body, appearance, or clothing and what the aggressor would like to do with it.

 It's important to note that quid pro quo sexual harassment also occurs when there's a threat of negative work consequences for refusing sexual advances.
-Also known as quid pro quo sexual harassment, this basically works in reverse of quid pro quo sexual harassment.
 If the victim refuses the sexual advances of their superior, the victim may suffer backlash, such as: